 Mosquito Larvicides: Depending on time of year, water temperature, organic content, mosquito species present, larval abundance and density, and other variables, larvicide applications may be repeated at any site at recurrence intervals ranging from annually to weekly.
 Larvicides routinely used by the District include methoprene (e.g., Altosid and MetaLarv) and Bti (Bacillus thuringiensis israelensis) and Bs (Bacillus sphaericus).
+Spinosad is also used in certain circumstances.

 - 1. Methoprene is a biochemical, synthetic juvenile hormone designed to disrupt the transformation of a juvenile mosquito into an adult.
 It is applied either in response to observed populations of mosquito larvae at a site, and/or as a sustained-release product that can persist for up to four months.
-Application can be by hand, ATV, watercraft or aircraft (e.g., helicopter). - In past years the District has used Agnique, which is the trade name for a surface film larvicide, comprised of ethoxylated alcohol.
+Application can be by hand, ATV, watercraft or aircraft (e.g., helicopter). - 2.
+In past years the District has used Agnique, which is the trade name for a surface film larvicide, comprised of ethoxylated alcohol.
 The District has almost completely exhausted its stocks of this product, and as it is no longer manufactured the District now uses larvicide oils such as CoCoBear and BVA2 oils as larvicides and pupacides. - 3.
 Bti (Bacillus thuringiensis israelensis) is a bacterium that is ingested by larval mosquitoes and disrupts their gut lining, leading to death before pupation.
 Bti is applied by the District as a liquid or bonded to inert substrate (e.g., sand, corncob granules) to assist penetration of vegetation.
 Persistence is low in the environment, and efficacy depends on careful timing of application relative to the larval instar.
 Therefore, use of Bti requires frequent inspections of larval sources during periods of larval production, and may require frequent applications of material.
 Application can be made by hand, ATV, watercraft or aircraft (e.g., helicopter). - 4.
 Bacillus sphaericus, which has been renamed Lysinibacillus sphaericus. is another biological larvicide.
 The mode of action is similar to that of Bti.
-B. sphaericus is better suited for use at sites with higher levels of organic content in the water.
+B. sphaericus is better suited for use at sites with higher levels of organic content in the water. - 5.
+Spinosad, a mixture of Spinosad A and D, is biologically derived from the fermentation of Saccharopolyspora spinosa, a naturally occurring organism found is soil.
+It is available in various formulations, including extended release products that are used where appropriate.